 No form.
-You will distribute a draft of the Final Project paper to each committee member at least one week before the date of the Final Oral Examination.
-The graduate secretary will print out for the chair of the supervisory committee the required copies of the Supervisory Committee Approval and Final recommends changes to the Final Project paper, you must complete these soon after the oral Examination for final approval by the committee members.
+You will distribute a draft of the Final Project paper to each committee member at least one week before the Final Oral Examination date.
+The graduate coordinator will print out for the chair of the supervisory committee the required copies of the Supervisory Committee Approval and Final